bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

 ### bigraph-converter

-Provides several ways to convert bigraphs into other representations.
+- Provides several ways to convert bigraphs into other representations.
-For example, bigraphs to GraphML format, BigraphER's specification language or BigMC's term language.
+- For example, bigraphs to GraphML format, BigraphER's specification language or BigMC's term language.

-### A User-Friendly API for the Bigraph Ecore Metamodel
+### A User-Friendly API for the Bigraph Ecore Metamodel (BEM)

 - Internally, bigraphs are described by a metamodel based on Ecore.
   The project can be found in this [GitHub repository](https://github.com/bigraph-toolkit-suite/bigraphs.bigraph-ecore-metamodel).